dfdavila2/Edge-AI-IoT-Nanodegree-Computer-Pointer-Controller-Project/Computer Pointer Controller by DD/README.md

 - **FP32**
 Total model loading time: 6.31 s
 Total inference time: 100.27 s

+## Results
+*TODO:* Discuss the benchmark results and explain why you are getting the results you are getting.
+For instance, explain why there is difference in inference time for FP32, FP16 and INT8 models.

+- FP32 refers to single-precision (32-bit) floating point format, a number format that can represent an enormous range of values with a high degree of mathematical precision.
+Most CPUs and GPUs handle 32-bit floating point operations very efficiently, and many programs that use neural networks, including AIXPRT, use FP32 precision by default.

+- FP16 refers to half-precision (16-bit) floating point format, a number format that uses half the number of bits as FP32 to represent a model’s parameters.
+FP16 is a lower level of precision than FP32, but it still provides a great enough numerical range to successfully perform many inference tasks.
+FP16 often requires less time than FP32, and uses less memory.

+- INT8 refers to the 8-bit integer data type.
+INT8 data is better suited for certain types of calculations than floating point data, but it has a relatively small numeric range compared to FP16 or FP32.
+Depending on the model, INT8 precision can significantly improve latency and throughput, but there may be a loss of accuracy.
+INT8 precision does not always trade accuracy for speed.

 As expected the best performance has been displayed when using a FP32 precision, both loading and inference time are the lowest.